-Under anti-corruption guise, Saudi crown prince targets royal rivals
+Under guise of anti-corruption sting, Saudi crown prince finds new royal targets

 Prince Fahd has been replaced by Mutlaq bin Salim, the deputy chief of staff, at the recommendation of MbS, according to state media.
 In addition, four other military officers have been put under investigation as part of an effort on the part of the corruption crackdown.